Page Content

 Lionel Kankeu Fonkoua, M.D.

-What aspects of Mayo Clinic’s fellowship program do you feel are unique?
+What aspects of Mayo Clinic’s fellowship do you feel are unique?
 I think a feature that is quite unique to our program is the Fellow’s Continuity Clinic where each fellow acts as the primary oncologist for their own continuity clinic patient panel.
 The autonomy afforded by this continuity clinic, combined with a robust well-rounded clinical training and opportunities to work with world-class faculty in a collegial environment, provides a depth and breadth of education that is unparalleled.

 Medical school: Penn State University College of Medicine, Hershey, PA